iyezhiyu/SpatialEmbeddings/README.md

 ## TODO

-Modified the code to the elliptical version
+Modified the "display" part to the elliptical version

 ## License